-The test starts at 9:00 but you should arrive at the venue by 8:00 for registration.
-Please note that if you are not inside the venue by 8:45 you might not be able to enter or take the test that day.
-If you are late, unfortunately, you will be deemed absent and subject to the terms of our refunds policy.
+The IELTS on paper test starts at 9:00, but you should arrive at the venue by 8:00 for registration.
+Please note that if you are not inside the venue by 8:45, you might not be able to enter or take the test that day.
+If you are late, you will be deemed absent and subject to the terms of our cancellation policy.

 Equipment and provisions+–

-- an acceptable identification (ID) document (ID) with you; unfortunately, if you fail to bring the correct ID to the test, you will be deemed absent and subject to the terms of our cancellation policy.
+- An acceptable identification document (ID) with you; if you fail to bring the correct ID to the test, you will be deemed absent and subject to the terms of our cancellation policy.
 You must bring the same identification document that you included in your application.

-- A clear bottle of water with you, with the label removed, if you wish
+- A clear bottle of water with the label removed.

-- wear bulky coat; they are not allowed in the exam room
+- Wear a bulky coat; they are not allowed in the exam room.

 How long does the test take?+–

-The day’s events in more detail: the registration starts at 8:30 at the venue.
-All candidates take the listening, reading and writing tests starting at 9:00.
-The morning test session takes three hours, until approx. 12:30.
+Registration starts at 9:30 at the test venue.
+All candidates take the Listening, Reading, and Writing tests together starting at 10:00.
+The morning test session takes three hours, until 13:00.

-Speaking test will take about 15 minutes per person and they are scheduled to take place between 13:00 and 16:00 for all candidates.
-You can book your speaking test time online at the time of booking your test.
+The Speaking tests take about 15 minutes per person, and they are scheduled to take place between 13:00 and 16:00 for all candidates.
+You can book your Speaking test time online at the time of booking your test.

 Test day advice in summary+–